LoponteHF/GlycoGenius/README.md

 # GlycoGenius - Glycomics Data Analysis Tool

-GlycoGenius is a python script that aims to be an all-in-one solution for data analysis of glycomics data.
+GlycoGenius is a python script that aims to be an all-in-one solution for data analysis of N- and O-glycomics full scan or DDA data.

-Glycobiologists analyzing glycans' mass spectrometer data usually rely on several different tools to perform different tasks on different parts of their workflow and, in between the use of all those different tools, there's usually a lot of manual work that has to be done at least for data curating, which could also be considered cherry-picking in the research milieu.
+Glycobiologists analyzing glycans' mass spectrometer data usually rely on several different tools to perform different tasks on different parts of their workflow and, in between the use of all those different tools, there's usually a lot of manual work that has to be done at least for data curating.

 With that in mind, this tool aims to put all the usual workflow for glycomics in a single place.